roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 - _Closed records_ are what the compiler infers when you create a new record (for example, `{ x: 5, y: 6 }`)
 - _Constrained records_ are what the compiler infers when you do a record update (for example, `{ user & email: newEmail }`)

 Of note, you can pass a closed record to a function that accepts a smaller open record, but not the reverse.
-So a function `{ a : Str, b : Bool }* -> Str` can accept an `{ a : Str, b : Bool, c : Bool }` record, but a function `{ a : Str, b : Bool, c : Bool } -> Str` would not accept an `{ a : Str, b : Bool }*` record.
+So a function `{ a: Str, b: Bool }* -> Str` can accept an `{ a: Str, b: Bool, c: Bool }` record, but a function `{ a: Str, b: Bool, c: Bool } -> Str` would not accept an `{ a: Str, b: Bool }*` record.

-This is because if a function accepts `{ a : Str, b : Bool, c : Bool }`, that means it might access the `c` field of that record.
-So if you passed it a record that was not guaranteed to have all three of those fields present (such as an `{ a : Str, b : Bool }*` record, which only guarantees that the fields `a` and `b` are present), the function might try to access a `c` field at runtime that did not exist!
+This is because if a function accepts `{ a: Str, b: Bool, c: Bool }`, that means it might access the `c` field of that record.
+So if you passed it a record that was not guaranteed to have all three of those fields present (such as an `{ a: Str, b: Bool }*` record, which only guarantees that the fields `a` and `b` are present), the function might try to access a `c` field at runtime that did not exist!

 ### [Type Variables in Record Annotations](#type-variables-in-record-annotations) {#type-variables-in-record-annotations}